gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 - **The indexing process is taking a very long time**

   The more data present in your GitLab instance, the longer the indexing process takes.

+- **There are some projects that weren't indexed, but we don't know which ones**

+  You can run `sudo gitlab-rake gitlab:elastic:projects_not_indexed` to display projects that aren't indexed.

 - **No new data is added to the Elasticsearch index when I push code**